AusSRC/SoFiAX_services/README.md

 1. Create `db/psql.env` file to set the `POSTGRES_USER` and `POSTGRES_PASSWORD` environment variables
 2. Update the `db/01-create.sql` script with custom passwords for users
+3. Update volume mount point (`/data`) to a local volume
-3. Deploy the service (you will need to create a Docker network first)
+4. Deploy the service (you will need to create a Docker network first)

 ```
 docker network create survey_network